Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 How to Set Up a Travel eSIM Before You Even Pack

-You can set up a travel eSIM in about five minutes from your sofa, then step off the plane already online with maps loading and messages flowing.
+Here’s the good news: you can set up a travel eSIM in about five minutes from your sofa, then step off the plane already online with maps loading and messages flowing.
 No SIM-card queue, no roaming shock, no fiddling with a paperclip in a foreign airport.
-This step-by-step guide walks you through exactly how to set up a travel eSIM on iPhone and Android, when it activates, and how to fix the two or three things that trip people up.
+This step-by-step guide walks you through exactly how to set up a travel eSIM on iPhone and Android, when it activates, and the two or three things — like my baggage-claim blunder — that trip people up.

 The whole point is to do the work now, on trusted home Wi-Fi, so the only thing left at your destination is flicking one switch.
-Get it right once and you will never go back to physical SIM cards.
+Get it right once and you’ll never go back to physical SIM cards.
+Get it wrong, and you stand there at the carousel watching your wife order lunch.
+Ask me how I know.

 Grab a Plan First, Then Follow the Steps